 How is Sleep Apnea Treated?

 Sleep apnea is classified as a serious medical problem and can increase you risk of heart failure and stroke if left untreated.
 Many people with sleep apnea experience bouts of fatigue and other health issues related to a lack of sleep.
 In some cases, sleep apnea can cause complications with certain medications you are taking.
-Not being able to breathe properly can have short term and long term effects on your health, so it is imperative to get treatment as soon as the problem is detected.
-Some of the warning signs of sleep apnea include: loud snoring, extreme drowsiness throughout the day, waking up short of breath, and headaches in the morning.

 Dr. Moskowitz will determine what type of sleep apnea treatment is most appropriate for you during your consultation.
 Your treatment plan may include lifestyle changes such as stopping smoking or losing weight, wearing an oral device that opens up the airways, or surgery.